Frequently Asked Questions

 HitCheck's cognitive assessment aid is performed on a smartphone, not a PC.
 The test takes approximately 7 minutes to complete, which is a fraction of the time of other programs.
 Plus, HitCheck offers video game like tests that are fun.

 No. HitCheck is not a diagnostic tool.
 A concussion is a complex injury that only a qualified health care practitioner can diagnose.
-Sharing your HitCheck test results with a health care professional can provide them with helpful data.
-Hitcheck should NOT be used as a stand-alone assessment.
+Sharing your HitCheck test results with a healthcare professional can provide them with helpful data.
+HitCheck should NOT be used as a stand-alone assessment.

 Yes.
 HitCheck is not a concussion diagnostic tool.
 Only a qualified healthcare practitioner can diagnose a concussion.